cryostatio/cryostat-legacy/docs/HTTP_API.md

     * annotations.cryostat.CONTAINER_NAME
     * annotations.cryostat.POD_NAME

+    `username` - the username for the target with JMX Authentication enabled.

+    `password` - the password for the target with JMX Authentication enabled.

     ##### response
     `200` - The result is a JSON object containing information about the target.
 The format of the target data is `{"connectUrl":"$CONNECTURL","alias":"$ALIAS","annotations":{"platform": {$PLATFORM_ANNOTATIONS},"cryostat":{$CRYOSTAT_ANNOTATIONS}}`. `$PLATFORM_ANNOTATIONS` are automatically generated.